dajocarter/shippit/README.md

 # Shippit

 Shippit is a React app to help people keep track of their items when moving.
-For every box you use, create a box by naming it, entering in the dimensions, and saving a picture of it.
+For every box in your move, create a box in the app by naming it, entering in the dimensions, and saving a picture of it.
 You can then add items to a box with a name, description, and image.
 There's a search function you can use to find which box contains a specific item.
 The app will also keep track of the number boxes and items in your move as well as the total cubic feet of all your boxes.

 ## Setup